mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 For discussion, we establish a continued scenario:

-(The Relations listed here are not complete in order to reduce clutter.
+(The Relations listed here are not complete to reduce clutter.
 The [complete example](https://github.com/enikao/mps-dependencies) is available.)

 ```kroki-plantuml
 @startuml